1983 NCAA Division I men's basketball championship game: Game summary

 NC State led at halftime by a score of 33–25.
 Houston was hampered by foul trouble that plagued star Clyde Drexler, who picked up three fouls early in the first half yet was begging to stay in the game.
 NC State sophomore guard Terry Gannon drew a controversial charging foul against Drexler to put him at four and leave him one foul away from disqualification; replays showed, and Drexler maintained later, that Gannon had appeared to grab Drexler's legs and pull him down with him and thus should have been called for a defensive foul.

 In the second half, the Cougars came out with a second wind and established control of the game, eventually taking a seven-point lead at 52–45.
 Since the game was played in Albuquerque, players had to deal with the city's mile-high altitude.
-The Cougars' star center, Hakeem Olajuwon, had problems adjusting to the environment and tired quickly, needing to check out of the game multiple times so he could put on an oxygen mask and recover.
+The Cougars' star center, Akeem Olajuwon, known as Akeem at the time, had problems adjusting to the environment and tired quickly, needing to check out of the game multiple times so he could put on an oxygen mask and recover.
+Houston head coach Guy Lewis decided that in order to protect the lead and Olajuwon's health at the same time, the Cougars would slow the game down and take as much time as they felt necessary on each possession; the NCAA did not introduce a shot clock until the 1985-86 season, which theoretically meant a team could keep possession for multiple minutes by simply passing the ball around.

-With Olajuwon on the bench, Houston head coach Guy Lewis decided that in order to protect the lead and Olajuwon's health at the same time, the Cougars slowed the game down.
-This enabled the Wolfpack to return to their standby strategy of extending the game.
-Houston's free throw shooting was very suspect entering the game (60.9% on the season), which worked greatly in NC State's favor as they were able to rally back and even the score at 52 in the final two minutes.
+North Carolina State, however, had been countering these situations throughout the postseason by stopping the clock with intentional fouls.
+Although their opponents could continue to score from the free throw line, the strategy enabled the Wolfpack to save time, gain more possessions, and extend the game.
+In this game, the strategy's effectiveness was increased as free throw shooting was one of the Cougars' deficiencies; as a team, they had only recorded a percentage of 60.9% from the line.
+The struggles continued in this game, as NC State was able to rally back and tie the score at 52.